01

 Accessibility gaps

 Without design guidance, articles routinely failed WCAG standards.
-Poor heading structure, missing alt text, low contrast, and inaccessible interactive elements were common.
+Poor heading structure, missing alt text, and inaccessible interactive elements were common.

 The Insight